 Symptom Cause and Remedy Page No picture.
 Check that the connecting cable is connected to the external equipment properly.
-12 Select the input source correctly using the INPUT button.
-14 Check that the computer signal is set for output to an external monitor.
+Depending on the external equipment, the unit may not function correctly via the HDMI 1 connector.
+In this case, use the HDMI 2 connector, then select the input.
+11 Select the input source correctly using the INPUT button.
+13 Check that the computer signal is set for output to an external monitor.
 If the notebook computer, etc., signal is output to its display and an external monitor, the external monitor's image may not be displayed correctly.
 Set your computer to output the signal to only an external monitor. - The picture has ghosts.
 Video images are displayed in 3D.
-Watch the 3D video images using the 3D glasses, or set "2D-3D Display Sel." to "2D."
-15, 31 Bright or dark area of the video appears too bright or too dark.
+Watch the 3D video images using the 3D glasses, and set "2D-3D Display Sel." to "3D."
+To convert 3D video images to 2D video images, set "2D- 3D Display Sel." to "2D."
+14, 31 Bright or dark area of the video appears too bright or too dark.
 This symptom may occur when signal level other than those of HDMI standard is input.
-Switch the output level of the connected equipment, or switch the Dynamic Range on the Function menu of the unit.
+Switch the output level of the connected equipment, or switch the Dynamic Range on the Function H menu of the unit.
 32 The picture is too dark.
-Adjust "Contrast" or "Brightness" on the Picture menu properly.
+Adjust "Contrast" or "Brightness" on the Picture 🔝 menu properly.
 24 The picture is not clear.
 Adjust the focus.
-11 Condensation has accumulated on the lens.
-Leave the unit for about 2 hours with the power on.
-The color of characters or the picture is not appropriate.
+8 Condensation has accumulated on the lens.
+Leave the unit for about 2 hours with the power on. -

+Symptom Cause and Remedy Page The color of characters or the picture is not appropriate.
 Select the desired color registration in "Panel Alignment" of the Installation A menu.
-35

-Symptom Cause and Remedy Page Image is left on the screen. (image retention) When high contrast non-moving images are displayed for a long period of time, there may be some image retention on the screen.
+35 Image is left on the screen. (image retention) When high contrast non-moving images are displayed for a long period of time, there may be some image retention on the screen.
 This is only a temporary condition.
-Turning off the power for a while will eliminate the retained image. -
+Turning off the power for a while will eliminate the retained image.